Sector Update: Consumer Stocks Steady Pre-Bell Monday

-Consumer stocks were steady pre-bell Monday, with The Consumer Staples Select Sector SPDR Fund (XLP) and The Consumer Discretionary Select Sector SPDR Fund (XLY) unchanged.
+Consumer stocks were steady pre-bell Monday as the Consumer Staples Select Sector SPDR Fund (XLP) was up a slight 0.1% and the Consumer Discretionary Select Sector SPDR Fund (XLY) was recently inactive.

-Lululemon Athletica (LULU) is facing a class action lawsuit filed Friday that alleges the company portrays itself as environmentally friendly "when, in reality, they are causing significant damage to the environment."
-Lululemon Athletica stock was 0.2% lower premarket.
+Vista Outdoor (VSTO) advanced more than 2% after saying it signed a deal to increase its selling price for its Kinetic Group business to Czechoslovak Group by $50 million.

-AutoNation (AN) shares were down 0.6% after the company said it expects Q2 earnings per share of $3.15 to $3.30, including a negative impact of about $1.50 per share from a cyber incident at its third-party information systems provider CDK Global.
+Goodyear Tire & Rubber (GT) was up more than 1% after saying it has agreed to sell the Off-the-Road tire business to Yokohama Rubber for $905 million in cash.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.